Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 Keep in mind that since webhook calls can be delayed, the deployment date on Pulse could be imprecise and impact the metric Lead time for changes.

 The set of changes that belong to a deployment is the list of commits between the tag of that deployment and the previous tag.
 Because of this, Pulse discards:

 - The first SemVer tag in the repository since there is no previous tag to compare with.

-- Any tag that does not have a common ancestor (commit) with its previous tag, since Pulse cannot obtain the changes between them.
+- Any tag that doesn't have a common ancestor (commit) with its previous tag, since Pulse can't obtain the changes between them.